prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

     }
     ```

-#### 1.2.
-Load GroupInnerJoinsByConnector optimizer based on session flag

-GroupInnerJoinsByConnector optimizer need to load based on session flag 'optimizer.inner-join-pushdown-enabled'.
-This flag should be configure in presto-main config.properties with default value as false.

-If the flag is set ('optimizer-inner-join-pushdown-enabled=true'), then while starting presto GroupInnerJoinsByConnector optimizer should be added to PlanOptimizers list.
-If it is not set  ('optimizer-inner-join-pushdown-enabled=false') the GroupInnerJoinsByConnector optimizer itself will not load to the application to perform JoinPushdown operation.

 #### 1.3.
 Create a plan rewriter for GroupInnerJoinsByConnector by implementing SimplePlanRewriter

 In GroupInnerJoinsByConnector optimize method we need to invoke Rewriter to rewrite the plannode if it contains JoinNode.
 JoinNode rewrite is possible by overriding the visitJoin() method of SimplePlanRewriter.